-SUNY Fredonia doesn't consider ACT or SAT scores as part of the admissions process.
+SUNY Fredonia does not consider ACT or SAT scores as part of the admissions process.

 SUNY Fredonia does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-For transfer students, it is slightly difficult to get admitted to SUNY Fredonia.
+For transfer students, it is not difficult to get admitted to SUNY Fredonia.
 Transfer applications are processed on a on a rolling basis as they are received.